zhelgadis/Epic.NET/_posts/2011-10-10-ddd-day-a-speaker-perspective.markdown

 many different development teams.
 My colleagues agree with me that he told us many things that we learnt in the hard way.
-It's so true that I could state that his session could be a pre-requisite to understand Epic even if he had never talked about it.
+It's so true that I could state that his session could be a pre-requisite to really understand Epic even if we have never talked about it.

 As to me, I'm just an architect in a [software house][ors] that aims to build high quality software **products** with an high degree of customizability.